A guy goes to see his doctor because he’s having trouble breathing. He also has a cough that won’t go away and he gets winded easily.

 What she eats on the daily is never brought up again.

 Just a few of the possible side effects of her new treatment plan include: muscle weakness, fever, hives, dizziness, swelling of the eyelids, trouble sleeping, blurred vision, paranoia, depression, confusion, uneven heart rate, choking, bluish lips, stopping of heart, itchy skin, coma, hair loss, seizures, rectal pain and difficulty moving, just to name a few.

 My question to you is this.
 Why are the first two scenarios bat shit crazy and the third scenario called medicine?

-Our body is designed to heal itself, so generally, as long as we don’t get in its way by inhaling chemicals on a regular basis, hitting it with a hammer over and over or eating foods that cause inflammation in the body, it will do a fine job making necessary repairs.
+Our body is designed to heal itself, so generally, as long as we don’t get in its way by inhaling chemicals on a regular basis, hitting it with a hammer over and over or eating foods that cause inflammation in the body, it’ll do a fine job of making necessary repairs.

-Now, this does not mean that people who eat healthy don’t get sick, nor do I believe that eating a Whole-Food Plant-Based diet will make us immortal super humans that fly around on chia seeds, poop glitter and save the world with green smoothies and black beans.
+Now, this doesn’t mean that people who eat healthy don’t get sick.
+Nor do I believe that eating a Whole Food Plant Based diet will make us immortal superhumans who fly around on chia seeds, poop out glitter and save the world with green smoothies and black beans.

 Sometimes people who eat like goddamn poster children for Whole Foods get sick, and sometimes the heaviest smokers live the longest.